MAGxLR_1B (Magnetic field 1Hz)

 df.head()

-Spacecraft Radius Latitude Longitude F_res_MCO_SHA_2D F_res_CHAOS-Core B_NEC_res_MCO_SHA_2D_N B_NEC_res_MCO_SHA_2D_E B_NEC_res_MCO_SHA_2D_C B_NEC_res_CHAOS-Core_N B_NEC_res_CHAOS-Core_E B_NEC_res_CHAOS-Core_C
+F_res_MCO_SHA_2D Radius Latitude Longitude Spacecraft F_res_CHAOS-Core B_NEC_res_MCO_SHA_2D_N B_NEC_res_MCO_SHA_2D_E B_NEC_res_MCO_SHA_2D_C B_NEC_res_CHAOS-Core_N B_NEC_res_CHAOS-Core_E B_NEC_res_CHAOS-Core_C

 Timestamp

-Plot the scalar residuals
+Plot the scalar residuals#

-… using the pandas method:
+… using the pandas method:#

 ax = df.plot(